Throughout the years, there have been a few people that have taken the mantle of Robin.

 - Knight Templar Little Brother: He's fiercely protective of his adopted big brother/father figure/Morality Pet Dick Grayson.

 - Lack of Empathy: In the beginning.
-Although this really changed as time when on.
-As time progressed, it was shown and displayed that Damian is indeed capable of guilt, remorse, sympathy and empathy.
+Although this really changed as time went on, with it being shown and displayed that Damian is indeed capable of guilt, remorse, sympathy and empathy.

 - Lamarck Was Right: Justified.
 He's been trained from early childhood to kick ass; Talia leaves Damian with Bruce to just enhance it.

-- Leader Wannabe: At Dick's urging, he briefly joined the Teen Titans, and as the resident Robin, declared himself leader (Tim Drake/Red Robin, the real leader, was absent at the time).
+- Leader Wannabe: At Dick's urging, he briefly joined the Teen Titans pre-Flashpoint, and as the resident Robin, declared himself leader (Tim Drake/Red Robin, the real leader, was absent at the time).
 However, everyone else thought of him as annoying, and he left once Tim came back.

 - Likes Older Women: According to Damian.
 He has professed interest in both Katana and Supergirl.
 It may be because he sees himself as an adult.

 - Lonely Rich Kid: Before breaking away from his mother, he was never allowed to socialize with kids his own age.
-This leads to him having:
+This leads to him having No Social Skills.

 - Luke, You Are My Father: More like "Batman, I'm your son."
 This is what Damian's first meeting with Bruce consisted of.